 - Use the scores as input to the decision (not necessarily as the final decision, but as a structured foundation for discussion)

 The limitations of criteria matrices: Criteria matrices can produce false precision -- the appearance of analytical rigor while concealing subjective weighting decisions.
 The weighting step is where most of the judgment resides, and different weighting assumptions can produce dramatically different scores for the same options.
 The matrix is most useful as a tool for making the reasoning explicit and debatable, not as a mechanical decision generator.
+As Keeney himself noted, the value of the process lies in forcing explicit articulation of values, not in the numerical output.

 Organizational Decision Support Systems